Article 180

 to the extent that an institution uses statistical default prediction models it is allowed to estimate PDs as the simple average of default-probability estimates for individual obligors in a given grade.
 The institution's use of default probability models for this purpose shall meet the standards specified in Article 174;

-irrespective of whether an institution is using external, internal, or pooled data sources, or a combination of the three, for its PD estimation, the length of the underlying historical observation period used shall be at least five years for at least one source.
-If the available observation period spans a longer period for any source, and this data is relevant, this longer period shall be used.
-This point also applies to the PD/LGD Approach to equity.
-Subject to the permission of competent authorities, institutions which have not received the permission of the competent authority pursuant to Article 143 to use own estimates of LGDs or conversion factors may use, when they implement the IRB Approach, relevant data covering a period of two years.
-The period to be covered shall increase by one year each year until relevant data cover a period of five years.
+For the purposes of the first subparagraph, point (h), of this paragraph where the available observation period spans a longer period for any source, and where those data are relevant, that longer period shall be used.
+The data shall include a representative mix of good and bad years of the economic cycle relevant for the type of exposures.
+Subject to the permission of competent authorities, institutions which have not received the permission of the competent authority pursuant to Article 143 to use own estimates of LGD or to use IRB-CCF, may use, when they implement the IRB Approach, relevant data covering a period of two years.
+The period to be covered shall be increased by one year each year until relevant data cover at least five years.

 For retail exposures, the following requirements shall apply: